Publications

 Biography

-I hold a national position as the eTwinning/Erasmus Ambassador for Initial Teacher Education in Ireland.
-In this capacity, I actively promote the eTwinning program to both pre-service and practicing teachers, providing pedagogical and technical support to schools and teachers.
-The eTwinning programme, which I champion, facilitates international exchanges, peer learning, multidisciplinary learning, and innovative pedagogy.
+I am the eTwinning/Erasmus Ambassador for Initial Teacher Education in Ireland.
+In this capacity, I promote the eTwinning programme to teachers and teacher educators, providing pedagogical and technical support to schools and teachers. eTwinning facilitates international exchanges, peer learning, multidisciplinary learning, and innovative pedagogy.
 It contributes to the development of intercultural and digital skills, aligning with several core priorities of national and international education policies seeking to harness the potential of digital technologies to enhance education and citizenship.
-In this national role, I have gained valuable insights into the potential of international collaborations at school and in higher education to develop critical thinking, intercultural skills, and communication skills—attributes highly sought after in today’s world.

 Strategic Alignment of Teaching and Learning Enhancement (SATLE) Project Presentation to the Centre for Transformative Learning at the University of Limerick, 2021